Navigation skipped

 • Find new customers.
 Check how past customers have found you and replicate that advertising or promotional strategy.
 Get better at social media, capturing email addresses on your website (respecting Canada’s Anti-Spam Legislation), networking online and asking for referrals.
 You can also target neighbouring cities or towns for some new business opportunities.

 • Tap into emerging trends.
-New trends are emerging all the time – staying home is obviously one of them!
-You can pivot your business to catch a trend.
+New trends are emerging all the time!
+You can evolve your business to catch a trend.
 Watch for changes in consumer spending patterns, stay current with leading business publications and monitor your competitors to spot any changes to the way they’re getting sales.

 4. Double-down online